Want a Wooden Rabbit Cage?

 A wooden rabbit cage is an iconic American symbol.

-Who knew that some wood hutches are better designed and built than others?
+But who knew that some wood hutches are better designed and built than others?
 Here is where you can find the best ways to keep rabbits, including an all-wire cage with resting mats.

 I happen to really like the cleanliness and disease abating qualities of an all-wire cage.
 Nevertheless, for various reasons, some rabbits do better on a solid floor that a wooden hutch can provide, so we'll review several types of fancy and plain wooden hutches, as well as offer options beyond a wooden rabbit cage.